pouchdb-community/pouchdb-quick-search/README.md

 In the simplest case, you call `pouch.search()` with a `query` and a list of document `field`s to search.
 If the document is missing that field, then it's simply skipped.
 You can search one or more fields at a time.

+The results contain a list of matching document `id`s and `score`s, with the highest-scoring documents listed first.

 Like most PouchDB functions, the `search()` function returns a promise.
 But if you like callbacks, you can also use that style:

 ```js